11 Reasons a SmartPhone is Better: Phone vs Camera

 Hopefully, the two lists above will help you decide what you think about the phone vs camera question.

-Much of the choices you make about photography equipment will relate to your lifestyle and budget.
+Many of the choices you make about photography equipment will relate to your lifestyle and budget.
 Some people are quite convinced that their iPhone takes better pictures than a camera.
 Others are more concerned with the lack of image quality that smartphones produce.

 If you’re enjoying taking photos with your phone and considering upgrading to a DSLR or mirrorless camera I hope this article helps you choose between a phone vs camera.